How to teach your dog to wear a muzzle

 That's it really.
 Continue to have some practice.
 Do some training with the muzzle on and play a game with your dog.
 It should all be a pleasant experience for them.

 Never "reward" them if they try to take it off - that means ignoring pawing the muzzle, and not saying anything like "there there, it's ok" or patting.
 We need to keep them distracted either with training, treats, or a paw game for instance.
+Never tell them off either!
+Carefully introduced, we should never find ourselves in this situation.

 Do not do this in the location where your dog may be aggressive.